RafaelOlivra/Custom-Docker-WordPress/README.md

 insignificant.

 ## Usage
-Clone the repo, create a .env file using the provided .env.example file as example (Use strong passwords!).
+Clone the repo, create an .env file using the provided .env.example file as example (Use strong passwords!).
 Then run:
 ```
 docker-compose up